adamfweidman/GoogleSample/README.md

 I am making changes to this file.
 Indeed.

 For a test in VIM
-We are adding one more line.
+We are adding one more line. blah blah